TheCrether/ahkscripts/README.md

 Has the hotstrings for when I use the US keyboard layout (most of the time now) instead of the German keyboard layout.

-converts stuff like: `ae` to `ä` with the specified hot strings at the top
+converts stuff like: `ae` to `ä` with the specified hot strings triggers at the top

 ## `winhook.ahk`